remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.Rmd

 ## Introduction

 Do you have a R package that's just on GitHub?
-Unlike when a package is on CRAN checks are not being run on that package on a regular basis unless you run them locally.
-CRAN follows a rolling release model, so any day one of your packages's dependency packages could be updated - breaking your package!
+How often do you check it?
+CRAN follows a rolling release model, so any day one of your package's dependency packages could be updated - breaking your package!

 Or maybe you teach a course that runs once a year and it has some R practical sessions?
-It can be very frustrating when you come to rerun your practical after a year and find that several of the R packages it uses have been updated and now you have to work out how to fix things.
-Of course for this situation we could use [**renv**](https://rstudio.github.io/renv/index.html) to record the packages and their versions.
-But the issue with this is that your course participants will then need to use **renv** which might lead to a room full of 30 students all having **renv** problems.
-Alternatively you might install all your packages from a single date, meaning you can restore them using the a snapshot date from the [Public Posit Package Manager](https://packagemanager.posit.co/client/#/repos/cran/setup) but you might find your course participants wondering why you use packages that are a year out of date.
+It can be very frustrating when you rerun your practical after a year to find that several of the R packages it uses have been updated, and now you have to work out how to fix things.
+For this situation we might use [**renv**](https://rstudio.github.io/renv/index.html) to record the packages and their versions.
+But then your course participants will need to use **renv** which might lead to a room full of 30 students all having **renv** problems.
+Alternatively, you might install all your packages from a single date, meaning you can restore them using the a snapshot date from the [Public Posit Package Manager](https://packagemanager.posit.co/client/#/repos/cran/setup) but you might find your course participants wondering why you use packages that are a year out of date.
+Another superb solution is to provide course participants with an R environment you have defined and tested your practical works in.
+Such a solution is offered by creating the practical as a project in a [Posit Cloud](https://posit.cloud/) workspace, indeed Posit Cloud is so good it almost makes running R practicals boring.

 My solution to these problems is to regularly run `R CMD check` on your package/run your practical with the latest versions of the required packages throughout the year.
-This way you'll hopefully pick up any changes in dependency packages long before the next running of your course.
+This way you'll hopefully pick up any changes in dependency packages long before the next running of your course (although you might still be unlucky).

 If I had a server I could suggest setting up a [`cron`](https://linux.die.net/man/8/cron) job to check the package or practical.
 However, most of us don't have a server.
-Luckily if your package or practical is in a public GitHub repository then we can run GitHub Actions on it and it turns out GitHub Actions has a [scheduling facility that uses `cron` syntax](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule).
+Luckily if your package or practical is in a public GitHub repository then we can run GitHub Actions on it.
+It turns out GitHub Actions has a [scheduling facility that uses `cron` syntax](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule).

-Next I'll show how to run R code on a schedule on GitHub Actions for the two cases.
+Next I'll show how to run R code on a schedule on GitHub Actions for these two cases.

 ## Checking packages on a schedule